 WHAT IS FUNCTIONAL ORTHODONTICS?

 Functional orthodontics is a form of dentistry that specializes in the diagnosis, prevention, and treatment of dental and facial irregularities.
 Technically speaking, these problems are classified as “malocclusion,” or having a bad bite.
-Dr. Shirazi is a skilled orthodontist in the design, application, and control of corrective appliances, such as ALFs, functional appliances, and braces to bring teeth, lips, and jaws into proper alignment and to achieve facial balance, TMJ stabilization, and an open airway.
+Dr. Shirazi is a skilled general dentist performing functional orthodontics in the design, application, and control of corrective appliances, such as ALFs, functional appliances, and braces to bring teeth, lips, and jaws into proper alignment and to achieve facial balance, TMJ stabilization, and an open airway.

 Inherited malocclusions are largely determined by such attributes as tooth and jaw size.
 For example, people can inherit large teeth and small dental arches, or the reverse.
 A “poor bite” is often caused by teeth that have too much or too little room in the jaw.
 Other common causes of crooked teeth are factors that move the teeth out of place, including oral habits and early tooth loss, which leads to tooth shifting.

 Regardless of whether malocclusions are inherited or acquired, many of these problems affect not only alignment of the teeth but also facial development, TMJ health, and appearance as well.